Actress Bonnie Franklin of TV's "One Day at a Time" dead at 69

 Franklin's first marriage ended in divorce.
 She married producer Marvin Minoff in 1980, and they remained together until his death in 2009.

-(Reporting by Will Dunham and Steve Gorman; Editing by Bill Trott, Cynthia Johnston and Martin Golan)
+(Reporting by Will Dunham and Steve Gorman; Editing by Bill Trott, Cynthia Johnston, Martin Golan and Lisa Shumaker)